Randdl/c2c_recommender/README.md

 the outputs are buyer_item.pt and item_seller.pt (within LightGCN folder).
 The purpose of this file is to convert information from text format to graph format.

-LightGCN.ipynb: the inputs of LightGCN.ipynb are buyer_item.txt, item_seller.txt, buyer_item.py, and item_seller.py.
+LightGCN.ipynb: the inputs of LightGCN.ipynb are buyer_item.txt, item_seller.txt, buyer_item.pt, and item_seller.pt.
 There are
 five major steps in this file.
 1. Develop the LightGCN model 2.
 Load Data 3.
 Train buyer_item and item_seller models 4.
 Calculate metrics
 5. Draw bipartite graphs